 Teacher Gift – matchbox style

 I am never on top of things to send a gift during Teacher Appreciation Week.
 So I always whip something up last-minute at the end of the school year.
-This year I just had the kids choose a necklace set from my Paparazzi Stash, then I made these cute matchboxes to hold them.
+This year I just had the kids choose a necklace set , then I made these cute matchboxes to hold them.

 I used my matchbox diecut from Lifestyle Crafts which made this amazingly easy.
 I used some new twine that showed up in my mailbox that I apparently ordered from a daily deal site (love when I forget when I order and it just comes out of the blue!).
 You could probably hand-cut matchboxes as well, but the diecut made it super quick – just rolled it through my Epic 6 and glued it together and I was good to go.
 The kids enjoy getting their teachers a gift: